wisniewskikr/chrisblog-it-java-springboot/others/swagger/java-springboot-api-rest-helloworld-swagger3-keycloak/README.md

    * Remove new line from **hosts**

 ##### Optional steps:
-1. In a command line tool build Docker First image with `docker build -f java-springboot-api-rest-helloworld-swagger3-keycloak-first/Dockerfile -t wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak-first:0.0.1 ./java-springboot-api-rest-helloworld-swagger3-keycloak-first`
-1. In a command line tool push Docker First image to Docker Repository with `docker push wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak-first:0.0.1`
-1. In a command line tool build Docker Second image with `docker build -f java-springboot-api-rest-helloworld-swagger3-keycloak-second/Dockerfile -t wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak-second:0.0.1 ./java-springboot-api-rest-helloworld-swagger3-keycloak-second`
+1. In a command line tool build Docker App image with `docker build -f java-springboot-api-rest-helloworld-swagger3-keycloak/Dockerfile -t wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak:0.0.1 ./java-springboot-api-rest-helloworld-swagger3-keycloak`
-1. In a command line tool push Docker Second image to Docker Repository with `docker push wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak-second:0.0.1`
+1. In a command line tool push Docker App image to Docker Repository with `docker push wisniewskikr/java-springboot-api-rest-helloworld-swagger3-keycloak:0.0.1`
 1. In the first command line tool with administrator privileges check clusers with `kind get clusters`
 1. In a command line tool check Kubernetes Deployments with `kubectl get deployments`
 1. In a command line tool check Kubernetes Deployments details with **kubectl describe deployment {deployment-name}**